Multisport Training At The Top! AI and You? It's Not As Simple As You Think

 racestronger® plans follow a traditional periodization model with clear phases.
 Each discipline is optimized independently, integrated into the bigger picture and coordinated for overall progression.
 Plans include:

-Testing cycles to measure progress
+Testing cycles to measure progress in individual disciplines and set training zones

 Race simulation workouts for pacing and strategy

-Emphasis on building fitness in blocks
+Emphasis on building fitness, speed and power in blocks including S&C

 Benefits and Drawbacks of Each System